TouK/nussknacker/docs/developers_guide/Basics.md

 ## Deployment of scenarios

 The Designer uses [DeploymentManager](https://github.com/TouK/nussknacker/blob/staging/designer/deployment-manager-api/src/main/scala/pl/touk/nussknacker/engine/api/deployment/DeploymentManager.scala) interface to perform actions on scenarios (deploy / cancel / etc.).
-All providers that are available in distribution deployment are located in `managers` directory and are added to the designer classpath.
+All providers that are available in distribution deployment are located in `managers` directory and are added to the Designer classpath.
 If you want to implement own `DeploymentManager`, you should implement this interface, package it, add to classpath and configure scenario type to use it.
 More info you can find on
 [DeploymentManagerConfiguration page](../installation_configuration_guide/DeploymentManagerConfiguration.md)